VCF East homepage — Exhibitor List – Exhibitor FAQ — Exhibit Registration — Layout

 In 1946, the ENIAC was unveiled to the public.
 In 2026, we celebrate the 80th anniversary of this groundbreaking event.
 This exhibit is built around a detailed simulation of the machine.
 Visitors can interact with the simulated ENIAC through augmented reality, a functional scale model subset, and a video game-style joystick interface.

-The Malware Museum – Jonathan Goldman, Tyler Reich, Alex Bryant, Vincent Bryant, Ben Bryant, Brett Reich
+The Malware Voyage – Jonathan Goldman, Tyler Reich, Vincent Bryant, Ben Bryant [Room C]

-The Seequa Computer Corporation: A Founder of Modern Computing You’ve Never Heard Of – Matthew Jones, Natalie Severeid
+The Seequa Computer Corporation: A Founder of Modern Computing You’ve Never Heard Of – Matthew Jones, Daniel Balsom, Natalie Severeid [Room C]

 The Seequa Chameleon was hailed as one of the first dual CPU machines, the first to use ASICs in a PC, and a serviceable IBM clone.
 Why did history forget about this machine and the company behind it?